-This is available through Amazon and it is very inexpensive.
 The major issue with this treatment is that it is very messy to use in a way.
 This will stain your skin for a time period and it also will stain clothes and other surfaces.

 Be careful with application and clean up messes promptly.
 Oxygen cleaner and bleach can help remove some of the residue if you spill some.